ferpetrelli/scoped-controller/README.md

 ```

+## In action

-This setup will work as the following:
+This setup will work the following way:

 ```
 # Get books filtered by year = 2018